It should be apparent that these are

 more than typical grazers or rodents or raccoons.
 All seven big cats

-made my list; the four great apes are all here; and three picks went to
+made my list; the four great apes are all here; and four picks went to

 rhinos.
 This means that almost a third of my choices are scattered